March 20, 2026

 3.1Russell’s Paradox

-Next, imagine a set called “Emojis” that contains all emojis.
-“Emojis” itself is not an emoji, so it does not belong to the set: Emojis=\{🙂,⭐️,👻,\dots\}.
+Next, consider the set “Emojis” collecting everything that is an emoji.
+In this case, “Emojis” itself is not an emoji, so it does not belong to this set.
+That is, it becomes like “Emojis =\{🙂,⭐️,👻,\dots\}”.

-This contradiction means the question is not a valid proposition.
-As I explained in Episode 1, a proposition must be either true or false.
-So allowing sets like “the set of all sets that do not contain themselves” leads to logical inconsistency.
+As explained in Lesson 1, a proposition must be either true or false, so such a question cannot be a proposition.
+In other words, if we admit a set like “the set of all sets that do not belong to themselves”, it leads to a logical collapse.

 3.2Axiomatic Set Theory